 - Each IMEI number consists of 15 digits (14 digits along with 1 check digit).
 Unlike the check digit on the MEID, the check digit on the IMEI is considered to be part of the serial number.

-While there are two key differences between MEID and IMEI, they are similar in how they are used — they each uniquely identify devices.
+Although these numbers are slightly different, they accomplish the same purpose: They both uniquely identify devices.
 This identity is key to using your phone, and you will not be able to activate a device if its MEID or IMEI has been blocked by a wireless carrier.

 If you are planning to sell a newish phone, or buy a newish phone — you will want to make sure the device serial number is not on a carrier blocklist.
 If you are planning to get your newish phone from the Swappa marketplace, you can relax a bit because all listings have been reviewed by our moderation team, and that review includes a check of the serial number.
 However, if you plan to buy your phone from another (unknown) source, you can use our free IMEI checker by tapping on the green button below.